RosaEs/Getting-and-Cleaning-Data/CodeBook.md

 Create a second tidy data set with average of each variable for each activity and each subject:

-Melt the dataset using as ID "Activity_ID", "Activity_Name", "Subject_ID"
+Melt the dataset using as ID "Activity_ID", "Activity_Name", "Subject_ID".
 Cast the dataset with Activity_Name and Subject_ID as IDs and mean as the function.
 Save the second data set with the name "second_tidy_data_set.txt"